|

 S = |

-proved that there does not exist a Diophantine quintuple with
+The conjecture is that for n ∈ S there does not exist a Diophantine quadruple with the property D(n).

 Theorem 3.2 was proved by considering the following six cases: